The Ultimate Guide to Yarn Weights: How to Choose the Right Yarn for Your Project

 Yarn Weight 6 — Super Bulky

-Super bulky makes a statement — huge texture, fast progress, and maximum coziness.
-Perfect for chunky throws and oversized accessories.
+Super bulky makes a statement—huge texture, fast progress, maximum coziness.

 Needle size